-#1 Do not use the brakes; braking hard will only make things worse.
-If you must use some brake, apply gradual pressure to the brake on the good tire and ease over to a safe spot to stop.
+Do not use the brakes; braking hard will only make things worse.
+If you must use some brake, apply gradual pressure to the brake on the good tire(s) and ease over to a safe spot to stop.

-#2 Ease off on the throttle and slow down gradually; rapid deceleration could throw the bike out of control.
+Ease off on the throttle and slow down gradually; rapid deceleration could throw the bike out of control.

-#3 Hold those handlebars firmly; a great shuddering may take place as the out-of-round tire flops against the pavement, but you are concerned only with keeping that front wheel pointed ahead until you stop.
+Hold those handlebars firmly; a great shuddering may take place as the out-of-round tire flops against the pavement, but you are concerned only with keeping the front wheel(s) pointed where you want to go until you stop.